 It was only once they (women) formally joined the CFi that their status as “fishers” were recognized thus providing them with a strong voice in CFi decisions.
 Thereafter, the role of women as a key factor in both conservation efforts and in the negotiating and educating of illegal fishers, was highlighted.

 So, for the success of Community Fisheries in Cambodia, the role of the women cannot be disregarded.

 - http://cambodiadaily.com/archives/kampot-returns-mangrove-land-to-villagers

-1. Phone interview with Heoun Sarin, Khuy Mom and Soun Sokha translated from English to Khmer by Ork Sereirath, Kong Phidor and Khun Chanthorn.
+Phone interviews with Heoun Sarin, Khuy Mom and Soun Sokha translated from Khmer to English by Ork Sereirath, Kong Phidor and Khun Chanthorn.

 Channyda, C. (2008, June 13).
 Kampot Returns Mangrove Land To Villagers.
 Cambodia Daily.
 Retrieved from: http://webcache.googleusercontent.com/search?q=cache:CSlhVOcPVTQJ:https://www.cambodiadaily.com/ archives/kampot-returns-mangrove-land-to-villagers-58106/&num=1&client=safari&hl=en&strip=1&vwsrc=0

 Kunthear, M. and Chamroeun, C. (2008, July 11).
 Cautious Kampot Villagers Await Return Of Mangroves.
 The Phnom Penh Post.
 Retrieved from: http://www.phnompenhpost.com/national/cautious-kampot-villagers-await-returnmangroves